MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/unix-support.md

 ---
 ms.date: 02/03/2020
 title: PowerShell differences on non-Windows platforms
-description: This article summarizes the differences between PowerShell (core) on Windows and PowerShell on non-Windows platforms.
+description: This article summarizes the differences between PowerShell on Windows and PowerShell on non-Windows platforms.
 ---
 # PowerShell differences on non-Windows platforms